ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

 # Intro to Git
-This lesson introduces the fundamentals of the Git workflow, backtracking, and collaborating.
+This lesson introduces the fundamentals of the Git workflow and collaborating.

+*Open questions in lesson:*
+* *Include backtracking and undoing?*
+* *Have students work in their own private repos or from the room repo?*
+* *Additional best practices initially?*

 ## Learning objectives
 * TNTs will understand what is source control and why we need it.